brunopinto22/SOBay/README.md

 <br><br>
 ## Features 📑
 * Backend: The application responsible for responding to all the requests from the clients
-* Frontend: The application where all clients login to participate in the action
+* Frontend: The application where all clients login to participate in the auction
 ###### No Frontend can be initialized without the Backend being ON

 <br>